IchiganCS/Bergmann/Resources/Docs/Rendering.md

   - The percent and absolute positioning
 - The fragment shader receives from the vertex shader
   - the interpolated texure coordinates

+## Chunk rendering

+Chunk rendering currently hogs just a **little** bit of memory.
+By that I mean, each Chunk renderer can easily take up to 15MB of space!
+That doesn't scale well if one has to render about a thousand chunks at the same time.
+An upper bound seems to be 100KB (on average!) which is about one thousand faces (96 bytes per face are required).
+Caching values seems impossible.
+Recalculating the entire chunk on an update and updating the buffers is required.
+The key lies in a fast recalculation algorithm and reusing a fixed list so that the garbage collector may not unnecessarily run.

+Therefore: The chunk renderer doesn't save any vertices.
+On an update, it is recalculated entirely.
+Thus, the GPU holds 96 bytes per rendered face (which is reasonable: A rough estimate: 500 faces per chunk, 1000 chunks in memory: 50MB).